Top Hong Kong singer loses concert venue amid crackdown

 Critics have accused Beijing and Hong Kong authorities of limiting freedoms promised to the city when it was handed over by the British to mainland China in 1997.

-According to Goomusic, the Hong Kong Arts Centre cancelled the venue over a clause stating that it could terminate the booking of a venue if the person renting the venue fails to observe the terms and conditions in circumstances where “public order or public safety would be endangered.”
+According to Goomusic, the Hong Kong Arts Centre canceled the reservation under a clause stating that it could terminate the booking of a venue if the person renting the venue fails to observe the terms and conditions in circumstances where “public order or public safety would be endangered.”

-Ho's company added that the Hong Kong Arts Centre had told Goomusic representatives that it was “bound to observe closely the recent developments in society.”
+Ho's company said the Hong Kong Arts Centre had told Goomusic representatives that it was “bound to observe closely the recent developments in society.”

-Ho’s company said it would refund ticket buyers and that the singer will livestream her concert instead on the scheduled date of Sept.
+Ho’s company said it would refund ticket buyers and that the singer will livestream her concert instead on Sept.
 12.

-“We may face constraints in performance venues, but the stage itself is not limited by boundaries,” said Goomusic’s statement.
+“We may face constraints in performance venues, but the stage itself is not limited by boundaries,” Goomusic said.

-The cancellation of Ho’s concert venue came days after Hong Kong film director Kiwi Chow was fined a 5,000 Hong Kong dollars ($640) for allegedly flouting coronavirus restrictions during a private movie screening.
+The cancellation came days after Hong Kong film director Kiwi Chow was fined 5,000 Hong Kong dollars ($640) for allegedly flouting coronavirus restrictions during a private movie screening.

-Chow, known for directing the films “Ten Years” and “Revolution of our Times” about the city’s democracy movement, had held a private screening of his film “Beyond the Dream” last week.
+Chow, who directed the films “Ten Years” and “Revolution of our Times” about the city’s democracy movement, held a private screening of his film “Beyond the Dream” last week.

-Authorities later raided the screening and accused attendees of flouting social-distancing rules, since public gatherings in Hong Kong are currently limited to just four people.
+Authorities raided the screening and accused attendees of flouting social-distancing rules, since public gatherings in Hong Kong are currently limited to four people.

-Chow claimed that the private screening was limited to friends only, saying on a local radio program that he would not pay the fine and opt to take the case to court instead.
+Chow said the private screening was limited to friends only, saying on a local radio program that he would not pay the fine and would take the case to court instead.
 The city’s social-distancing restrictions do not apply to private gatherings.

+Separately, seven pro-democracy activists were sentenced Wednesday to between 11 and 16 months in jail for an unauthorized assembly during the anti-government protests in 2019.

+The seven activists, including lawyer Albert Ho and Figo Chan, leader of the disbanded Civil Human Rights Front, had pleaded guilty to charges including organizing and inciting others to take part in the unauthorized assembly on Oct.
+20, 2019.

 The Associated Press